 |NW1989 by Mrs M O Clarke - (a) What is the total number of senior...|

 |Bill name||Date introduced||Number||Status|

-|Repeal of the Overvaal Resorts Limited Bill||08 Dec 2017||B36-2017||Under consideration by the National Assembly.|
+|Repeal of the Overvaal Resorts Limited Bill||08 Dec 2017||B36-2017||The bill has been signed into law.|

 |Broadband Infraco Bill||06 Jul 2007||B26-2007||Act commenced|

 |Transnet Pension Fund Amendment Bill||12 Oct 2006||B30-2006||Act commenced|

 Secretary of Committee: